Bee-Lab/BeelabUserPasswordBundle/Resources/doc/index.md

 # app/config/routing.yml

 beelab_user_password:
-    resource: "@BeelabUserPasswordBundle/Controller/"
+    resource: '@BeelabUserPasswordBundle/Controller/'
     type: annotation
 ```

 In case your firewall is requiring an authenticated user for whole application, don't forget to
 add a security rule for the routes of this bundle, since the password reset procedure is supposed
-to be performed by a non-authenticated user.
+to be performed by an anonymous user.

 For example: